 Honey Yogurt.
 To make honey-sweetened yogurt, mix 1 part honey (or other sweetener) to 4 parts plain, Greek yogurt, i.e. ¼ cup honey +1 cup yogurt.
 Add a drop or two of vanilla.

 Chocolate Dip.
+Make this Chocolate Spread that has a secret weapon ingredient that makes the spread refined sugar-free, and added fat-free!
 My recommendation will ALWAYS be to make your own of anything if you can, mostly because you can control what ingredients go into it.
 This is especially important in the case of commercial chocolate dips and spreads, which are grossly high in sugars, sometimes high fructose corn syrup, and less desirable oils.
-Try making this Chocolate Spread that has a secret weapon ingredient that makes the spread refined sugar-free, and added fat-free!
-Otherwise, make sure to read labels of any chocolate dips you buy from the store (ahem, nutella).
+If you have to buy, make sure to read labels of any chocolate dips you buy from the store (ahem, nutella).

 Cookies, Bars, and Biscotti.
 Everything is store-bought.